School Health Services Procedures, 2020-21

 - The decision to close a building or buildings will be made by the Superintendent of Schools in conjunction with local health officials based on factors that include, but are not limited to, extent of an identified outbreak in an ACPS facility; COVID-19 conditions in the community; absenteeism rates among staff and students; and local and/or state ordinances/orders.

 - The school nurse or other school personnel will work with the contact tracing team at the health department to investigate the activities of the person who tests positive to determine those individuals at risk for disease transmission.
-A close contact is any individual within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period or is directly exposed to the respiratory secretions, such as from a cough or sneeze, of the positive person starting from 2 days before the person became sick (or, if asymptomatic, 2 days before specimen collection) until the person was isolated.
+A close contact is someone who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period or is directly exposed to the respiratory secretions, such as from a cough or sneeze, of the positive person starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to test specimen collection) until the time the patient is isolated.

 - Close contacts will be asked to stay home and self-monitor for symptoms for 14 days from the last day of exposure.
 View Quarantine Instructions for Staff or Quarantine Instructions for Students (Instrucciones de Cuarentena para Estudiantes).